-Recommendation 2: When reporting an intra-day repo, if it is not possible to report a collateral allocation in the initial loan report, the Collateral Basket Identifier should be reported as NTAV and the end-of-day collateral update report should show zero collateral.
+Recommendation 2: When reporting an intra-day repo, if it is not possible to report a collateral allocation in the initial loan report, the end-of-day collateral update report should show zero collateral.

 1.6 Should auto-collateralized intra-day cash borrowing be reported?